Table of Contents

 --header | — | — | Extra HTTP header (Name: Value), repeatable |

 api_client_type field to select the client implementation (defaults to "openai_chat_completions").
-Use "anthropic_messages" for Anthropic models when calling the Anthropic API directly.
+Use "anthropic_messages" for Anthropic models when calling the Anthropic API directly, and "openai_responses" for OpenAI-compatible Responses endpoints.

 To define equivalent replicas, add multiple [[endpoint]] entries with the same endpoint_id.